mienaikoe/ziyu/Chapters/2-4-Chapter11.md

     Kip hears messages about Lif from Holragi and listens to hae fear on the radio.

   Interlogue:
     Next day, a boat comes for everyone who is able-bodied and able-minded to help with preparations.
-Kip gets on the boat with a radio and regrets what happened at the shadestead, but feels hopeful for the future with Setre in charge.
+Kip gets on the boat with a radio and regrets what happened at the Great Pavilion, but feels hopeful for the future with Setre in charge.
 Mel is waiting for him at Shaki Harbor.

   Thoughts: